Investing in Apartments: Pros and Cons

 What Is Multifamily?

 As the name implies, multifamily is a building or structure designed to accommodate several families in different housing units.
-It comes in many forms, duplexes, triplexes, quadruplexes, townhomes and apartment building.
-It may be owned by an individual, a business, or an individual who purchased a unit.
+Multifamily can be composed of duplexes, triplexes, quads, townhomes, and apartment buildings.
+They may be owned by an individual, a business, or an individual who purchased a unit.

 Pro: Favorable Returns on Multifamily